tedstreete/opi-api/doc/api-extensions.md

 A generic feature should be considered as part of the native OPI API in the respective areas (network, storage, security, etc.).
 Note that all OPI API fields/messages may not be mandatory, allowing vendors to implement them as their product and/or software release process occurs
-- Vendor specific limitation: If the proposed extension exposes a limitation of a product, then it should be added as an extension.
+- Vendor specific limitation: If the proposed extension exposes a limitation (or a capability) of a product, then it should be added as an extension.
 Having limits on many features and scale limits may be generic, however a vendor specific limitation is specific to a product from a vendor or generically with a vendor.
-For example, exposing a limitation on the number of VFs a device should expose, is a limitation of a device.
-But all xPUs  limit the maximum number of VFs supported.
-So this limit may qualify as a generic limitation and doesn't belong in vendor specific extensions.
-On the other hand, if a vendor's product (say, an older generation of xPU) has a limitation on supporting VirtIO device emulation on PF/VFs, then that would be a vendor (specifically vendor's product) specific limitation.
+For example, all xPUs will have some limit on the maximum number of VFs supported, so this limit may qualify as a generic limitation and doesn't belong in vendor specific extensions.
+On the other hand, say a vendor has a limitation (i.e. is only capable) of doing encryption only once at line rate, then on an encapsulated IP packet, this could be either done on the inner IP packet (before tunneling) or outer IP packet (after tunneling), but not do both at the line rate.
+So in order to avoid expose this limitation, it can ask user whether to encrypt inner IP header or outer IP header when implementing IP layer encryption.
+Of course user can choose to do encryption at both layers, but then it wouldn't be giving them the line rate performance.
+Exposing an extension to the user to overcome this limitation may be vendor specific.
 - Experimental feature: If the proposed extension is an experimental feature that a vendor wants to expose but it lacks general consensus that this is a generic feature.
 For example, providing deeper IO telemetry (e.g. IO completion time, read/write failure codes) seems generic enough, but can start as a vendor extension (in Status part of an object), and can make into OPI API as it